wp-plugins/easy-adsense-lite/readme.txt

 == Frequently Asked Questions ==

+= Why doesn't my home/front page show no ads? =

+Ads are inserted by attaching a filter to the contents.
+If your home/front page is made up of full posts, the content filter will apply and you will see ads.
+On the other hand, if your home/front page is made up of excerpts (snippets of post contents), the content filter doesn't apply.

+It is possible to apply the filter on excerpts as well.
+But then, we have to make sure that it applies only to the first three excerpts (to comply with Google policy).
+This feature is implemented in the [Pro version](http://buy.thulasidas.com/easy-adsense "Pro version of the Easy AdSense plugin") of the plugin.

 = I just activated the plugin.
 How come I don't see any ads in my blog? =

 Note that you have to generate your adsense code from Google, and paste the *entire* code in the text boxes, replacing the existing text.
 There are three main text boxes corresponding to three ad locations - Lead-in, Mid-text and Lead-out.
 If you don't want to use a particular location, please suppress it by selecting the appropriate option.
 Otherwise, the plugin will show a red box indicating where you ad would be shown.